 Table 1 means the number of experiments with each block representing the experimental conditions.
+The range of values used for the factors levels was obtained from preliminary studies and from previous works from some authors [16].

-158 2.5 The Batch Adsorption Studies
+2.5 The Batch Adsorption Studies

-The dye solution was prepared by dissolving 0.1g of the dye in 1000ml of distilled water to get a solution of 100mg/l.
+The dye solution was prepared by dissolving appropriate mass of the dye in 1000ml of distilled water to get the required concentration of the dye solution.
 After the adsorption, the solution was allowed to settle and the absorbance measured at its wavelength.
 The amount of equilibrium adsorption, qe (mg/g) was calculated as given in equation 1.